basho/basho_docs/source/languages/en/riak/ops/running/security.md

 riak-admin security disable
 ```

-If disabling security is successful, there should be no response in the terminal.
+If security is successfully disabled, the console will return no response.

 ### Checking Security Status